Institutional Accreditation: The Higher Learning Commission, Member of the North Central Association

 Approvals

-If you are a student with a documented mental, emotional, and/or physical disability, the Student Success Center’s Office of Disability Services is committed to helping you achieve your goals by providing reasonable academic accommodations in and out of the classroom as needed.
+If you are a student with a documented mental, emotional, and/or physical disability, the Student Success Center is committed to helping you achieve your goals by providing reasonable academic accommodations in and out of the classroom as needed.
+We are here to help you recognize your full potential by removing any barriers that may hinder your educational progress.

 Application Process

+If you think you may be eligible for academic accommodations, please fill out the attached application, and submit it along with requested documentation (see “Step 2: Documentation”) to the Student Success Center Director, Brittany York.
 If you are struggling financially, have not been evaluated in the past, and are unable to fulfill documentation requests due to unexpected medical expenses, we may be able to offer monetary assistance.
-You may apply here.
+Apply by clicking here.

-Keep in mind that the application process can take some time; therefore, you are encouraged to submit your application and required documentation two to three weeks prior to beginning classes.
+Applications and documentation are strictly confidential.
+The application process can take some time; therefore, you are encouraged to submit your application and required documentation two to three weeks prior to beginning classes.
+Once eligibility is determined, you’ll be contacted with next steps.

 Current Students & Testing

 If you have already established accommodations with TCC, please remember to submit your request for letters to be sent to new instructors each semester.
 You may find the form here.
 Please send it to Brittany York if you have not yet done so.
-Once submitted, you and your instructor will receive a copy.
+Once submitted, you and your instructor(s) will receive a copy.

 If your accommodations are testing-related, your instructor will also need to fill out your Test Request Coordination Form (sent at the same time as your letter).
 This ensures you’ll have a proctor scheduled in the Testing Center for the dates in which you have a test/quiz.
 I will notify you of your proctor and testing time once received.
 If you have not heard from me within 10 days of your scheduled test, you should check with your instructor to ensure they’ve submitted the form.